astro/bitford/README.md

 ## Roadmap

+* Storage: replace File Storage with something that supports sparseness
 * Chunks: keep list of requested peers to cancel all only upon reception
 * Transition to seeder
 * Priorities & shaping